-Most recently, Musk has stated plans to upgrade the Supercharger network to offer charging speeds up to 300 kW.
+Earlier this year, Musk shared plans to upgrade the Supercharger network to offer charging speeds up to 300 kW.
 In the past, Superchargers have topped out at 250 kW charging speeds, and its EVs have been designed to handle as much.

 That being said, an OTA update might be required for any Teslas to even take advantage of these new charging speeds.